datahub-project/datahub/docs/rfc/active/000-serial-updates.md

 > exhaustive, nor does it need to be anything you work on.
 It just helps reviewers see how this can be used in the
 > future, so they can help ensure your design is flexible enough.

+TODO: This has some very useful features which I'll iterate later.

 ## Unresolved questions

 > Optional, but suggested for first drafts.
 What parts of the design are still TBD?

+TODO: Still need to do a deep technical proposal.